nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 **Wed Feb 8: Mentor Meeting- Share Results & Feedback**

-After sharing the results, we agreed that one example is not enought and that more demonstrations are needed to teach ChatGPT.
+After sharing the results, we agreed that one example is not enough and that more demonstrations are needed to teach ChatGPT.

 Experiment With:
 1. Giving a before and after or good and bad comparison that explains what changes were made to create a good prompt.